ietf/tao/Tao.md

 Every Working Group has its own mailing list.

+Every IETF mailing list is archived.
+(Unfortunately, the archives for some lists from many years ago, when the IETF did not have its own servers, have been lost.)

 Even though the IETF mailing lists "represent" the IETF participants at large, it is important to note that attending an IETF meeting does not mean you'll be automatically added to any list; you'll have to "opt in"